developersCradle/java-web-dev-soap-rest-api/README.md

 Linkedin puts this shit front, when clicking from private mode x(.
 Need to put this to make jump working every case ?trk=public_profile_see-credential
 -->

-> While debugging a legacy system with a particularly nasty bug, I noticed something interesting: during the JAXB marshalling/unmarshalling process, a character was mysteriously changing.
->
-> That small detail turned out to be the key to diagnosing the entire issue.
-It was a great reminder that in complex systems, subtle transformations—especially in serialization workflows—can have big impacts. ~ *DevelopersCradle*

 <p align="center">
     Insert Cert here